Who we are:

 meeting minutes addressing equality,

 race and gender identity.

-listening for the Divine to speak to us, unless someone feels
+for the Divine to speak to us, unless someone feels led by the

 Meeting for Worship

 Sundays, 10 am: Atlanta Friends Meeting

 701 West Howard Avenue, Decatur, Georgia 30030

 (A second smaller group meets in the Library)

 Children worship with adults for the first 15 minutes and